HIV/STD Program

 Exploring an Epidemic: Congenital Syphilis in Texas Podcast

-Exploring an Epidemic: Congenital Syphilis in Texas is a podcast series designed to increase awareness and build shared knowledge in the management and prevention of syphilis and congenital syphilis for the public health workforce and their partner agencies who care for people of reproductive age and their babies.
+The Exploring an Epidemic: Congenital Syphilis in Texas podcast series aims to increase awareness and build shared knowledge in the management and prevention of syphilis and congenital syphilis for the public health workforce and their partner agencies who care for women of reproductive age and their babies.
 The series focuses on key strategies for providers, clinical administrators, clinic support staff, DIS, and the community to decrease the rising rate of syphilis and congenital syphilis in Texas.
 It aims to enhance syphilis screening, provide timely syphilis treatment, and work collaboratively to prevent new cases of congenital syphilis.

-The podcast is a collaborative effort with the Texas Department of State Health Services (DSHS) Congenital Syphilis team, PHFU staff, and the Denver Prevention Training Center.
+The podcast is a collaborative effort with the Texas Department of State Health Services (DSHS) Congenital Syphilis team, Public Health Follow-up staff, and the Denver Prevention Training Center.
 Listeners can find the podcast on platforms such as Apple, Spotify, and Google podcast by searching “Exploring an Epidemic: Congenital Syphilis in Texas.”
 Listen to the Exploring an Epidemic Podcast.

 Home Testing and Home Self-Collection Guidance